§1 Information about the collection of personal data

 (05) You can prevent participation in this tracking procedure in various ways:

-- c) By disabling the interest-based advertisements of the providers that are part of the self-regulatory campaign “About Ads” via the link http://www.aboutads.info/choices, this setting being deleted when you delete your cookies;
+c) By disabling the interest-based advertisements of the providers that are part of the self-regulatory campaign “About Ads” via the link http://www.aboutads.info/choices, this setting is deleted when you delete your cookies;

 Besides Adwords Conversion we use the application Google Remarketing.
 This is a procedure with which we would like to address you again.
-Through this application you can be shown our advertisements after visiting our website with your further Internet use.
-This is done by means of cookies stored in your browser, which are used by Google to record and evaluate your usage behaviour when visiting various websites.
-In this way Google can determine your previous visit to our website.
+Through this application, you can be shown our advertisements after visiting our website with your further Internet use.
+This is done by means of cookies stored in your browser, which are used by Google to record and evaluate your usage behavior when visiting various websites.
+In this way, Google can determine your previous visit to our website.
 According to its own statements, Google does not combine the data collected in the course of remarketing with your personal data, which may be stored by Google.
-In particular, according to Google, pseudonymisation is used for remarketing.
+In particular, according to Google, pseudonymization is used for remarketing.

 §12 Facebook Custom Audiences

 (01) Furthermore, the website uses the remarketing function “Custom Audiences” of Facebook Inc. “(“Facebook”).
-This allows users of the Site to view interest-based advertisements (“Facebook Ads”) when visiting the Facebook social network or other sites that also use the process.
-We pursue with it the interest to show you advertisement which is of interest for you in order to make our website more interesting for you.
+This allows users of the site to view interest-based advertisements (“Facebook Ads”) when visiting the Facebook social network or other sites that also use the process.
+We pursue with it the interest to show you advertising which is of interest for you in order to make our website more interesting for you.